 Although Bygdoy has a raft of boat museums (see what I did there?), it’s also home to the Norwegian Folk Museum.
 This consists of an internal and an open air space, and details the history of Norwegian culture.

 There are permanent exhibitions on folk dress and art, knitting, the Sami culture, and the Reformation.
-The outside museum holds information on living in Norway and how the country and its people have progressed over the years.
+The outside museum holds information on living in Norway and how the country and has changed over the years.
 This pays particular attention to the developments in Pharmacies and Dentistry.

 The Holocaust Museum shows a permanent and haunting exhibition on the treatment of Norwegian Jews during the Second World War.
 The building itself is famous for being the residence of Norway’s war time traitor, Otto Quisling.

-The aim of the centre and the museum is not only to provide a memorial on the horrors of persecution, but also to protect the identity and cultures of religious minorities.
+The centre provides a memorial on the horrors of persecution, but it also aims to protect the identity and cultures of religious minorities.
 It’s a privately run establishment and contains a library and other educational materials.

 There’s a huge memorial wall in the main museum, which lists every name of the Norwegian Jews who lost their lives.
 It’s quite a shocking sight, for the sheer size of it, and just trying to comprehend the tally.
 It’s a beautifully put together and a pretty timely reminder of the horrors of persecution.